 - The Revd Dr Callan Slipper, National Ecumenical Officer

 They form part of the Central Secretariat of the Archbishops' Council and report to the General Synod through the Archbishops' Council.
 And support the Archbishop of Canterbury's ecumenical ministry, in collaboration with staff at Lambeth Palace.
-For more information on their work over the last year please read The Church of England's National Ecumenical Relations: Annual Report for 2017 released jointly by Lambeth Palace and Council for Christian Unity in January 2018.
+For more information on their work over the last year please read The Church of England's Ecumenical Relations: Annual Report for 2020 released jointly by Lambeth Palace and Council for Christian Unity in January 2020.

 The Council also works closely with the Bishop at Lambeth and with the Director of Ecumenical Relations in the Anglican Communion.